ooz/blog/2021/pegasus-android-check/README.md

 pipenv run mvt-android download-apks -o android-apks/ --virustotal
 ```

-Sometimes the Android device is busy and mvt recommends to reset the adb server.
+Sometimes the Android device is busy and MVT recommends to reset the adb server.
 This works just fine:

 ```bash
 adb kill-server